react-navigation/react-navigation.github.io/versioned_docs/version-7.x/custom-navigators.md

 - Type of supported screen options
 - A map of event types emitted by the navigator
 - The type of the navigation object for each screen
+- The type of the props for each screen

 We also need to export a function to create the navigator configuration with proper types.